Agronomic portal Agronom.info

 When to plant currants: optimal planting times

-The choice of planting time directly affects the survival rate and future productivity of the bush.
-Autumn planting, 3–4 weeks before the first frosts, is considered a priority by agricultural specialists: the plant is dormant, all its energy is directed toward developing the root system, and spring rains and meltwater reduce the need for frequent watering.
+The choice of planting time directly affects the bush’s survival rate and future yield.
+Autumn planting, 3–4 weeks before the first frosts, is considered the priority by agronomists: the plant is dormant, all its energy goes into developing the root system, and spring rains and meltwater reduce the need for frequent watering.
+Spring planting offers the advantage of a harvest as early as the following year, but requires strict moisture control and protection from late frosts.

-Regional guidelines
+Regional guidelines:

-Open-root or container-grown seedlings
+Bare-root or container-grown seedlings:

 Choosing and preparing a seedling

 The quality of the planting material directly determines whether the bush will take root and when it will begin to bear fruit.
+When buying, evaluate the seedling planting material according to three key parameters:

 Choosing a location and preparing the soil

-Light conditions
+Light requirements

 Groundwater and microclimate

-Soil acidity
+Soil acidity and structure

 Planting scheme and compatibility with other crops